IMS-coding-projects/M431/docs/source/Writerside/topics/planen.md

 ![variant2.drawio.png](variant2.drawio.png) {border-effect="rounded" thumbnail="true"}

 Here you can see the second variant of the project plan.
 This variant includes the following objects:
-- A Header wherere the logo and a (smaller) search bar are located.
+- A Header where the logo and a (smaller) search bar are located.
 - A static Sidebar
 - A Main Content area where the user can see several videos.